ahmed007boss/GeneralsModdingeXtended/Docs/INI/Object/BodyModules/HighlanderBody.md

 Available only in: *(GMX Zero Hour)*

 - **Type**: `JetEngineComponent` block (see [JetEngineComponent documentation](ObjectComponents/JetEngineComponent.md))
 - **Description**: Specialized component for jet engine systems.
-When destroyed, typically forces aircraft to return to base.
+When destroyed, typically forces aircraft to return to base and forces helicopters to land.
 See [JetEngineComponent documentation](ObjectComponents/JetEngineComponent.md) for complete details, limitations, and usage.
 - **Default**: No components defined
 - **Example**:
 ```ini